Homoclinic intersections for geodesic flows on convex spheres

+There are some partial results when $r>1$, and most of them are about {\it area-preserving diffeomorphisms} of closed surfaces.
+Pixton \cite{Pix}, extending a result of Robinson \cite{Rob73}, proved (P2a) when $M=S^2$.
+That is, for a $C^r$ generic area-preserving diffeomorphism on $S^2$, every hyperbolic periodic point $p$ admits some homoclinic intersections.
+Oliveira showed in \cite{Oli1} the generic existence of homoclinic intersections of area-preserving diffeomorphisms on $\mathbb{T}^2$.
+There are some partial results on closed surfaces other than $S^2$ or $\bT^2$, see \cite{Oli2} and \cite{Xia2} for more details.

-Closing and connecting problems for geodesic flows are still open even in the $C^1$ category (that is, $C^2$ metrics), almost 50 years after Pugh proved the $C^1$ Closing Lemma in 1967.
-The difficulty is that one can not perturb the geodesic flow directly: all perturbations have to be done through the perturbation of the metric on the manifold; but such perturbations, changes the dynamics of all geodesic passing through that region.
+{\it Closing and connecting problems for geodesic flows} were raised by Pugh and Robinson in \cite{PuRo}.
+The main difficulty, as described in \cite[\S 10]{PuRo}, is that one cannot perturb the geodesic flow directly: any perturbation of the geodesic flow has to be done through the deformation of the metric on the manifold; but a local deformation of the metric on the manifold changes the dynamics of all geodesics passing through that region.
+Therefore, the dynamical effect of the perturbation of the geodesic flow is unavoidably large.
+It turns out that the closing and connecting problems for geodesic flows are still open even in the $C^1$ category (that is, among $C^2$ metrics), 50 years after Pugh's proof of $C^1$ Closing Lemma in 1967.
 Similar difficulty appears in the study of generic properties of dynamical billiards.

-Recently in \cite{XZ,Z}, we proved that (P2a) holds for generic convex billiards.
-Theorem \ref{main} shows that (P2a) holds for geodesic flows induced by convex metrics on $S^2$.
+Recently there is some progress in this direction.
+In \cite{XZ,Z}, we proved that (P2a) holds for generic convex billiards.
+In \cite{Irie} Irie proved that generically, closed geodesics are dense on any surface\footnote{Note that there is a subtle difference between (P1) and Irie's result, since the phase space for geodesic flow is the tangent space.}.
+Our main aim in this paper is to show that (P2a) holds for geodesic flows induced by convex metrics on $S^2$, see Theorem \ref{main}.